Xaetral/Instruction_List/README.md

 - SWP [Register 1] [Register 2]: "SWaP" write the value of register 1 into register 2 and write the value of register 2 into register 1 at the same time
 - STLS [Value] [Register]: "SeT Least Significant bits" write the value to the lower half of the register
 - STMS [Value] [Register]: "SeT Most Significant bits" write the value to the upper half of the register
+- LOAD [Address] [Register]: write the value contained at the address into the register
+- SAVE [Register] [Address]: write the value of the register at the address
+- DRF [Register 1] [Register 2]: "DeReFerencing" load the value contained at the address equal to the value of register 1 into register 2

 Memory Address Manipulations:
 - BRCH [Value]: "BRanCH" set the next program address to value